Are Fully Remote Teams More Productive and Profitable?

-This summer you published Office Optional.
+You published Office Optional the summer after the pandemic hit.
 Could you talk about why you wrote the book and what you hope readers take away from it?

 My inspiration to write the book came after many conversations with executives who would look at me like I was crazy when I told them Centric operated virtually AND had a great culture—I found myself explaining over and over again how we accomplished this.
 We’ve been doing this for 20 years, so a lot of trial and error has led us to valuable insights about what works and doesn’t.
 The embarrassing stories I share in the book will hopefully save readers from repeating some of our early mistakes.

 I also looked around and noticed that very little was written about how to be remote and have a great culture.
 We were starting to see that remote work was gaining adoption—the technology had greatly improved to allow for remote work, and more and more companies were becoming okay with having remote workers.
 I’ve always been a firm believer that remote work is the way of the future, but little did I know that the pandemic would accelerate the trend right before the book published.
 Suddenly every business wanted to know how to pull this off.